 Teaching and Supervision

-I have eight years of experience teaching undergraduate and postgraduate courses in anthropology, public health, and research methodologies.
+I have ten years of experience teaching undergraduate and postgraduate courses in anthropology, public health, and research methodologies.
 Please click through to see a selection of syllabi from these courses.

 I have experience supervising undergraduate and postgraduate (both masters and doctoral students) in anthropology, African studies, and public health.
 I am open to and interested in supervising undergraduate and postgraduate students in medical anthropology, public health, social policy, and science and technology studies.
 Please feel free to email me at the address below.

 As a Chancellor's Fellow in Social Anthropology at the School for Social and Political Science at the University of Edinburgh, I convene and team teach on medical anthropology and social anthropology courses, as well as conduct anthropological research and supervise students' research.

 As a Research Fellow with the Global Health Governance Programme in the Usher Institute at the University of Edinburgh, I investigated the World Bank's interventions into universal health coverage and their role in the rise of global health metrics.